Python Lecture 04 - Class Internals and Descriptors

 calc = Calculator(10)

-# calc.add is bound to calc instance
+# calc.add is bound to the calc instance

 print(calc.add)